 Merrill Lynch ran a famous publication in the late 1940’s that explained why investing in public stocks and bonds was important:

-“If people do not invest their funds in securities, American business and American government will not have the capital they need for growth—for new products, new plants, new jobs.
+“If people do not invest their funds in securities, American business and the American government will not have the capital they need for growth—for new products, new plants, new jobs.
 That capital can come from just one place: People.
-Not just a few people with great fortunes—there aren’t that many of them any more—but from millions of people.”
+Not just a few people with great fortunes—there aren’t that many of them anymore—but from millions of people.”

 Doesn’t this sound familiar?
 Millions of people funding businesses so they can create new products: sounds an awful lot like crowdfunding.

 The main difference is that private businesses, like your local shops, can’t receive money through the public markets.
 Only large public companies and the government itself could get equity (stock) and debt (bond) investments from the general population.

 Public stocks and bonds are at the core of most investment vehicles, be it 401(k)s, IRAs, mutual funds, index funds or ETFs.
 If you’re saving for retirement through your employer-provided 401(k) or using Vanguard, Charles Schwab, Fidelity, JP Morgan, Merill Lynch, E-Trade, TD Ameritrade, Betterment, Wealthfront, etc. they’re all generally based on a mix of publicly traded stocks and bonds.